Negotiations on shaky vines

 Serla sounded quite confident while Mertha, as the tall was apparently called, sounded younger and more excited.
 The affini were not humans so analyzing them as individuals would be difficult but far from impossible.

 “I apologize that I have yet to fully introduce myself.
 I am Hendrik Hansen, interim president of the Cethana republic”.
 While he was talking Nora effortlessly and silently removed the huge excess chair.

-With a covert press of a button underneath the table, three chefs begun to bring in the food.
+With a covert press of a button underneath the table, three chefs began to bring in the food.
 2 large bowls of a green liquid that the affini apparently used as substance.
-For him a plate of expertly prepared steak that probably cost the same a moths rent in the East new Hamburg.
+For him a plate of expertly prepared steak that probably cost the same a moths rent in East New Hamburg.
 A crystal glass of red wine was delivered by a fourth servant.

 “I do believe it compliments, not complementarities” Mertha explained rapidly.
 He could not stop himself from raising an eyebrow at the situation.